Fatty Acids: Straight-Chain Monoenoic

 9-cis-Decenoic acid together with 9-12:1 and 9-14:1 are trace component of cow's milk fat, and the last of these is a minor but common constituent of marine oils, and it is occasionally reported from seed oils and bacteria.
 4-Decenoic acid is present in seed oils of the Lauraceae (as has 4‑12:1 and 4‑14:1), while 5- and 7-14:1 have been found in some lipids of bacterial or marine origin.
 Other medium-chain monoenoic isomers have been detected in body fluids as products of beta-oxidation of longer-chain fatty acids and in microbial lipids, while various 15:1 and 17:1 isomers are reported from time to time, mostly in microbial lipids or fish oils.

 thistle 9-cis-Hexadecenoic acid (palmitoleic acid, 9-16:1 or 16:1(n-7)) is a ubiquitous but normally minor component of animal lipids, but it can be much more abundant in fish oils such as cod-liver oil, when it may be accompanied by the 7- and occasionally the 11-isomer.
 It is a major constituent of a few plant oils such as macadamia nuts or the pulp of sea buckthorn fruit.
 In mice, it has recently been found to be a lipokine, a newly coined word to define a lipid hormone, i.e., it is an adipose tissue-derived signalling molecule, which amongst other effects stimulates the action of insulin in muscle (see below), and it is an essential covalent modifier of Wnt proteins.
 As there is so little in a normal diet, it has been suggested that palmitoleic acid may serve as a marker for lipogenesis de novo from glucose.
-In plants, palmitoleic acid has protective effects against certain fungal pathogens.
+In plants, it is protective against certain fungal pathogens.
 The isomeric cis-7-hexadecenoic acid (7-16:1 or 16:1(n-9)) is reported to be enriched in the lipids of foamy monocytes and is anti-inflammatory; it may be a biomarker for early detection of cardiovascular disease.

 6-cis-Hexadecenoic acid (6-16:1 or 16:1(n-10) or ‘sapienic’ acid) is the single most abundant component in human sebum lipids and may be biocidal, but it is rarely found elsewhere in nature.
 In sebum, it is accompanied by an elongation and desaturation product 5,8‑octadecadienoic acid.
-It has been detected in plasma and erythrocytes with increased levels in morbidly obese patients, and although its function is not known, it is present in macrophages in mice as well as humans, together with the two other 16:1 isomers.
+It has been detected in plasma and erythrocytes with increased levels in morbidly obese patients, and although its role in these tissues is not known, it is present in macrophages in mice as well as humans, together with the two other 16:1 isomers.
 6-16:1 occurs in some seed oils of the Umbelliferae and in Thunbergia species, and the 4-isomer has been detected in some seed oils and various marine sources.
 A further isomer, cis‑10‑hexadecenoic acid (10‑16:1), is a component of triacylglycerols in Mycobacterium vaccae, a soil-derived bacterium, and is reported to have anti-inflammatory, immunoregulatory and stress resilience properties.

 cis-20:1 to 32:1 Isomers